exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-sim.md

    see anything but T8R, but it has happened.

 #### **Play Strategies**
 Play strategies, such as T3Play2, are strategies invented by Playspout, one of the top players.
-These strategies are usually very active, but will umprove theories tau/hour significantly and need to be followed precisely in order to be efficient.
+These strategies are usually very active, but will improve theories tau/hour significantly and need to be followed precisely in order to be efficient.
 The strategies are as follows:
 - **T3Play2**: (what is meant by "buy var at X ratio with respect to cyy": buy var as soon as its cost times X is less than cyy's cost)

     - Recovery stage (pub multi < 1) :